paazmaya/grunt-image-profile/README.md

 [![Build Status](https://travis-ci.org/paazmaya/grunt-image-profile.png?branch=master)](https://travis-ci.org/paazmaya/grunt-image-profile)

 See [ImageMagick documentation about Image Profiles](http://www.imagemagick.org/Usage/formats/#profiles) for more details about what is done internally.
+[Also about the supported formats](http://www.imagemagick.org/script/formats.php#embedded)

 ## Getting Started
 This plugin requires Grunt `~0.4.1`